ASaiM/documentation/framework/tutorial.rst

 Useful functional information are present in sequences corresponding to CDS, and taxonomic information in sequences corresponding to ribosomomal sequences.
-To enhance downstream analysis such as extraction of functional information, it is to :ref:`sort sequences into rRNA and non rRNA <framework-tools-available-pretreatments-manipulate-rna>`.
+To enhance downstream analysis such as extraction of functional or taxonomic information, it is important to :ref:`sort sequences into rRNA and non rRNA <framework-tools-available-pretreatments-manipulate-rna>`.

 For this task, we use SortMeRNA :cite:`kopylova_sortmerna:_2012`.
 This tool filter RNA sequences based on local sequence alignment (BLAST) against rRNA databases.